kenakofer/hymnsinger/docs/listing/when_peace_like_a_river.md

 ---
 layout: song_page
 song_file: when_peace_like_a_river
-title: When Peace like a River
+title: "When Peace like a River"
 description: "When peace like a river attendeth my way, when sorrows like sea billows roll, whatever my lot, thou hast taught me to say, ''It is well, it is well wi... christian 4part acapella 4verse musicbyother textbyother"
 image: https://github.com/kenanbit/hymn-singer/releases/latest/download/when_peace_like_a_river-trad.png
 ---